 Answer = $600 loss

 Long options can only lose the amount spent on the premium.
-If exercise will result in a loss, the investor will let the option expire.
+If exercising would create a loss, the investor will let the option expire.

 Investors can also perform closing transactions to close their options before expiration.